qteatime/kate/_sources/user/manual/security/philosophy.rst.txt

 to avoid losing your past 2 hours of work.

 Kate takes a very principled approach to these sorts of indicators.
-In Kate an indicator should exist to communicate everything potentially unsafe (or that requires more of your attention), and all such indicators should be impossible to mimic by any cartridge.
+In Kate an indicator should exist to communicate everything potentially unsafe or that requires more of your attention, and all such indicators should be impossible to mimic by any cartridge.
 You should be able to look at the indicator and immediately know that it's a Kate indicator, and not, possibly, an application trying to trick you with a very elaborate copy of what your